-At the year-end the Trust owned 174 social housing units, 3 commercial units and a hostel leased to Shelter Trust, which were required as part of the planning consent for Ed Le Quesne House; all of which were tenanted.
+At the year-end the Trust owned 174 social housing units, 3 commercial units and a hostel leased to Shelter Trust, all of which were tenanted.
 These will be needed to meet future loan repayment commitments and to invest in new housing units.
 The long-term projection for the Trust shows that it is financially viable.
 The management agents frequently attend our developments, making themselves available to our tenants.
 They have encouraged the creation of tenants' associations.
 The Trustees visit our sites at least once a year to be approachable for tenants to let them know of any concerns they may have in person.